 Credit Analysis: Capacity

 Capacity measures the ability of a company to pay its debt service obligations.
-In others words, how can a borrower demonstrate its ability to pay back the requested loan?
+In other words, how can a borrower demonstrate its ability to pay back the requested loan?
 Analyzing capacity traditionally comes down to looking at historical and projected cash flows.
-Typically a lender will review the past 3-5 years of financial statements and tax returns in order to determine a cash flow figure, which will depend on the context but is typically defined as Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
+Typically, a lender will review the past 3–5 years of financial statements and tax returns to determine a cash flow figure, which will depend on the context but is typically defined as Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA).
 It recognizes that depreciation and amortization are non-cash expenses and therefore adds them back to the cash flow figure, along with interest and taxes, to arrive at a dollar amount that’s available to service the debt.

 Depending on the type of business, additional capital expenditure estimates can also be included to account for the real effect of depreciation of machinery and other capital goods.
 Once this cash flow figure is calculated, the Debt Service Coverage Ratio (DSCR) is calculated, which simply divides EBITDA by all existing and proposed debt service obligations.
 Most banks will require an adequate cushion between available cash flow and total debt service.
 While the actual DSCR requirement will ultimately depend on the type of business being evaluated as well as the bank’s internal loan policy, a 1.20x DSCR is usually a good approximation.

 Collateral is a bank’s plan B. It answers the question, “what happens if the borrower can’t generate enough cash flow to meet its debt service obligations?”
 To protect its depositors, lenders like to be covered in case things don’t work out as planned and a company’s cash flow is unable to service its debt obligations.
 Collateral gives lenders extra assurance that their loan won’t go bad if the borrowing company doesn’t operate as expected.